This post may contain affiliate links. Please see my disclosure policy for details.

 Before you go to see the Kangaroos in Morisset

-Buy some treats.
+You will need to buy some kangaroo treats.
 You’ll need these to make some furry friends!

 I would pick these up in your local Coles before you head to the grounds as there isn’t much near Morisset park.